18F/joining-18f/pages/pay-grades.md

 ### Are there bonuses?

-Some bonuses are available, but they come after a performance review.
-You must be an 18F employee for at least three months to get a peformance review.
+Some bonuses are available, but they come after the year end review process.
+You must be an 18F employee for at least three months to get a performance review.
 Bonuses are either a small percentage of your annual salary or additional paid time off.